 A member of the research team in each centre will complete a screening log capturing all children aged 4-15 admitted with appendicitis.
 Any potential participants approached will have their decision to participate in the CONTRACT 2 Study documented.
-All potential participtants will have their gender, age, intials and reason for screen failure if applicable recorded on the screening log.
-Participants considered for the communication substudy will also have their screening details recorded.
+All potential participants will have their gender, age, intials and reason for screen failure if applicable recorded on the screening log.